-BCT is designed to challenge your comfort zone, and to begin your transformation into a more confident, fit, motivated and disciplined leader.
+BCT is designed to challenge your comfort zone and to begin your transformation into a more confident, fit, motivated and disciplined leader.
 You cannot imagine the positive change that you will see in yourself!
 I assure you that you will not do this on your own.
-You will have the full support of our entire cadet cadre, faculty and staff, who will inspire you, encourage you, motivate you, and want nothing more than to see you succeed.
-You will be joined by other members of the Class of 2024 who are equally anxious, excited, and ready to begin this journey.
-You can count on the entire Air Force Academy team to be all-in during BCT - and we expect you to be all- in as well!
+You will have the full support of our entire cadet cadre, faculty and staff, who will encourage you, motivate you, and want nothing more than to see you succeed.
+You will be joined by other members of the Class of 2025 who are equally anxious, excited, and ready to begin this journey.
+The cadet cadre were in your shoes just two or three years ago, and you are likely to be in their shoes in a few short years.
+You can count on the entire USAFA team to be all-in during BCT - and we expect you to be all-in as well.

-If you come to Air Force Academy prepared and determined to apply yourself to the challenges ahead, we can assure you the experience will be worth it!
+If you come to USAFA prepared and determined to apply yourself to the challenges ahead, we can assure you the experience will be worth it.
 Again, congratulations on receiving your much deserved appointment.
-We look forward to your arrival in just a few short weeks and to supporting you throughout your journey toward joining the proud line age of the Long Blue Line.
-Welcome to Air Force Academy and we look forward to you joining the Cadet Wing.
+We look forward to your arrival and to supporting you throughout your journey toward joining the proud lineage of the Long Blue Line.
+Welcome to USAFA!